facn5/BooksPostgreSQL/README.md

 - [ ] Clear user journey (even if you take one of our suggested ideas, document the user journey in your readme)
 - [ ] test your server routes with supertest
 - [ ] test your pure functions both server and client side
-- [ ] set up a test database so that yo
+- [ ] set up a test database so that you can test your database queries

 ### Stretch goals